espressif/esp-idf/docs/en/api-reference/peripherals/temp_sensor.rst

     - :ref:`temp-power-management` - covers how the temperature sensor is affected when changing power mode (e.g., Light-sleep mode).
     :SOC_TEMPERATURE_SENSOR_INTR_SUPPORT: - :ref:`temp-iram-safe` - describes tips on how to make the temperature sensor interrupt work better along with a disabled cache.
     - :ref:`temp-thread-safety` - covers how to make the driver to be thread-safe.
+    :SOC_TEMPERATURE_SENSOR_SUPPORT_ETM: - :ref:`temperature-sensor-etm-event-and-task` - describes what the events and tasks can be connected to the ETM channel.

 .. _temp-resource-allocation: